ageron/handson-ml2/docker/README.md

 The server runs in the directory containing the notebooks, and the changes you make from the browser will be persisted there.

-You can close the server just by pressing `Ctrl-C` in terminal window.
+You can close the server just by pressing `Ctrl-C` in the terminal window.

 ### Using `make` (optional)

 If you have `make` installed on your computer, you can use it as a thin layer to run `docker-compose` commands.
 For example, executing `make rebuild` will actually run `docker-compose build --no-cache`, which will rebuild the image without using the cache.
-This ensures that your image is based on the latest version of the `continuumio/miniconda3` image which the `handson-ml2` image is based on.
+This ensures that your image is based on the latest version of the `continuumio/miniconda3` image which the `ageron/handson-ml2` image is based on.

 If you don't have `make` (and you don't want to install it), just examine the contents of `Makefile` to see which `docker-compose` commands you can run instead.